Skip to content

 Helpful tips and tricks that have proven to be useful when diagnosing issues on the frontend:

 • How do I do X?: Refer to the documentation of the core packages mentioned above.
-If that doesn’t solve it, feel free to reach out for help on the development channel or chat with a domain expert.
+If that doesn’t solve it, feel free to reach out for help on the engineering chat.

 • Why is X not working?: Look for error traces on the browser console or use breakpoints to inspect the code and variable values as it runs.